RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables all utility applications\.
+Whether to enable all utility applications\.